galaxyproject/galaxy-hub/src/news/2018-11-help/index.md

 ---
-title: "Galaxy has a new Q&A site: Galaxy Help"
+title: "Galaxy Help: A new Q&A site for Galaxy"
 tease: "Got questions?
 Get answers."
 date: '2018-11-29'
 ---